elugens/hello-javascript/docs/the-javascript-language/objects-the-basics/objects.md

 Source: <https://javascript.info/object#property-existence-test-in-operator>

-**Question:** **Are objects ordered?
+### Are objects ordered?
 In other words, if we loop over an object, do we get all properties in the same order they were added?
-Can we rely on this?**
+Can we rely on this?

 **Interview Answer:** The short answer is that they are ordered in a special fashion, integer properties are sorted, and others appear in creation order.
 This is not a reliable approach we are seeking a specific numbered order.